ppy/osu-wiki/news/2023/2023-10-22-project-loved-october-2023.md

 [![](/wiki/shared/news/2023-10-22-project-loved-october-2023/1778216.jpg)](https://osu.ppy.sh/community/forums/topics/1835994)

-[pencil vs. katagiri - you love this track (hello, otaku)](https://osu.ppy.sh/beatmapsets/1778216#taiko) by ::KawaiiBass::{ user=11992585 } and [Waribashi](https://osu.ppy.sh/users/2250574)\
+[pencil vs. katagiri - you love this track (hello, otaku)](https://osu.ppy.sh/beatmapsets/1778216#taiko) by ::KawaiiBass::{ user=11992585 } and ::Waribashi::{ user=2250574 }\
 280 BPM, 5:09 | 8.25★\
 *description written by ::Boaz::{ user=13302996 }*

 Prepare yourself to face the biggest challenge, pencil and katagiri's [you love this track (hello, otaku)](https://osu.ppy.sh/beatmapsets/1778216), a map that's been rising in popularity since back in early 2022.
-This collab by ::KawaiiBass::{ user=11992585 } and [Waribashi](https://osu.ppy.sh/users/2250574) (formerly known as KTYN) is an extreme test of your skills, especially in the stamina department.
+This collab by ::KawaiiBass::{ user=11992585 } and ::Waribashi::{ user=2250574 } (formerly known as KTYN) is an extreme test of your skills, especially in the stamina department.

 Don't be fooled by the innocent title: this map is not for the faint of heart.
 With an outstanding 5 full minutes of high BPM, it demands a very high level of skill.